trikoder/trim/documentation/core-concepts-and-api.md

-# Core concepts and api
+# Core concepts and API
 Understanding of how core components work is essential for building applications with Trikoder Trim.
 This chapter provides insight into resource controller, resource list, resource edit, router, navigation, service container and application object.